How To Prevent Diabetes

 - Walking builds bone density in the long bones.
 Increased bone density means decreased chance of breaking a hip or leg when falling.
 Women are prone to lose bone density after menopause, so walk to counteract this fact of nature.

 - Being outside increases your vitamin D. The only natural way to get vitamin D is by being in the sun.
-In a recent article in the "US News and World Report", it was said that over 3 out of every 4 Americans had a vitamin D deficiency.
+In an article in the "US News and World Report", it was said that over 3 out of every 4 Americans had a vitamin D deficiency.
 Vitamin D is necessary for healthy bones and helps to prevent heart disease and cancers of the breast, prostate and colon.
 Vitamin D also helps to prevent depression, insomnia and autoimmune diseases.

 - Walking has numerous other health benefits.
 It strengthens your heart, lowers your cholesterol, improves your mood, and decreases feelings of stress to name a few.